Estimated reading time: 6 minutes

-GAD is one of those confusing tax and pension acronyms that make little or no sense to those not in the know.
+GAD is a confusing tax and pension acronym that makes little or no sense to those, not in the know.

-This guide attempts to unscramble the jargon and to make some sense of the GAD rate.
+This guide attempts to unscramble the jargon and make some sense of the GAD rate.

 To help, here are some questions to the most asked questions about the GAD rate.

-No. the GAD rate only affects pensions that were in capped drawdown before April 6, 2015.
+No. the GAD rate only affects pensions in capped drawdown before April 6, 2015.

 After then, flexible access rules for pensions started for anyone aged 55 years old or over and capped drawdowns were stopped.